samsungsamiio/samsungsami.io/source/sami/faq.md

 Can I search for a message with a specific key/value pair?
 : SAMI allows you to query messages based on a start and end time, or querying the last *N* messages.
 A search functionality to extract messages with specific values is currently not implemented.

+Can I upload images to SAMI?
+: SAMI is designed to store and manage data that can be shared and reused by multiple applications and services.
+Some of the data might also be converted from one unit to another.
+At this time binary data such as images and videos don't meet our goals and require a lot of physical space.
+We recommend that you use a storage system that is optimized for this type of data.